-Homework: Regular homework will be assigned daily (on Blackboard).
-It should be hand-written and is due at the beginning of class.
+Homework: Regular homework will be assigned daily.
+Most of it will be through MySpanishLab.
+Other assignments should be hand-written and are due at the beginning of class.
 Please write on a separate sheet of paper, not in the textbook.
 NO LATE WORK WILL BE ACCEPTED.
 Seriously.
 This daily preparation is important for solid language-learning as well as forming the basis for informed class participation.

-Online workbook and lab manual: The OneKey workbook on the Quia online platform that accompanies the text gives you the opportunity to practice, self-correct, and identify your strengths and weaknesses before the exam.
-You should progressively work on the exercises on your own.
-Students are expected to complete all assigned exercises; grades will be recorded the day of the exam.
-Up until the exam day, students may re-do exercises for review and practice; the last grade will be the one recorded.
+Online workbook, lab manual, audio, and video: MySpanishLab provides students the opportunity to practice, self-correct, and identify strengths and weaknesses before the exam.
+You should progressively work on the exercises on your own as they are assigned.
+Students are expected to complete all assigned exercises.
+Students may re-do exercises to better understand the material and to receive a higher grade; the last grade will be the one recorded.
 Spelling and accents count!

+Class participation:

-Class participation: Active participation in class is crucial for increasing conversational competence in Spanish.
-Students are expected to arrive prepared to participate in all class activities by having studied the topics to be covered and having completed all assigned homework.
-Active participation involves speaking and collaborating in paired and group activities, in-class writing, short oral presentations, doing on-line preparatory work, and volunteering thoughtful answers in class discussions.
+- Active participation in class is crucial for increasing conversational competence in Spanish.
+Students are expected to arrive prepared to participate in all class activities by having studied the topics to be covered and having completed all assigned homework. - Active participation involves speaking and collaborating in paired and group activities, in-class writing, short oral presentations, doing on-line preparatory work, and volunteering thoughtful answers in class discussions.
 Everyone's presence and lively participation is crucial to our collective success.
 Simply being present and taking notes does not constitute active participation.
+A detailed rubric is available on Blackboard. - Participation should be in Spanish, even when speaking with another student.
+Chatting in English may be considered "negative participation" and will result in a very low participation grade.
+Speaking in Spanish, even when you make mistakes, get frustrated, or have trouble communicating, helps your brain learn how to learn Spanish.
+It's like a sport or playing an instrument-practice is key! - Special events.
+There are a number of extra opportunities to practice speaking and hearing Spanish, including the regular mesa española, where students of all levels can chat in Spanish in an informal, low-pressure environment.